 Trump did not offer a direct public statement when Republicans took the initial swing at a moratorium during reconciliation negotiations in July.
 Sen. Ted Cruz, R-Texas, only referenced presidential support before the eventual removal of the moratorium provision on a 99-1 Senate vote.
 Trump's explicit advocacy this time around could influence prior detractors to fall in line behind any proposal to halt state laws.

-Staff for the Senate Committee on Commerce, Science and Transportation's Republican majority said committee was unable to comment on "speculative executive orders."
-The House Committee on Energy and Commerce's Republican majority did not immediately respond to the IAPP's requests for comment.
+Staff for the Senate Committee on Commerce, Science and Transportation's Republican majority told the IAPP the committee was unable to comment on "speculative executive orders."
+The House Committee on Energy and Commerce's Republican majority had no comment when reached.

 Congressional Democrats remain a firm no on any sort of preemption vehicle, especially if it is not negotiated into a bipartisan federal law.